hhvm/user-documentation/guides/hack/03-expressions-and-operators/07-operator-precedence.md

 given table row is arbitrary.
 Associativity applies to the order in which operators exist in a given expression, not in a row of the precedence table.

 Postfix versions of `++` and `--` have higher precedence than their prefix counterparts.

-Precedence is used by the compiler to construct an expression tree and has nothing whatsoever to do with order of evaluation.
-It is a very common mistake to say, *order of evaluation*, when we really mean *precedence*.
-The two are unrelated in Hack.